compsoc-edinburgh/typesig-website/pages/tuple.md

 The conference is scheduled to take place on the 21st February, 2024 at the Informatics Forum, 10 Crichton Street, Edinburgh, EH8 9AB.

-Please register your interest as a potential speaker [here][speaker-interest].

 ## Topics
 Covering topics include, but are not limited to:
 - Programming languages